Toledo vs. Middle Tennessee Bahamas Bowl NCAA Football Odds, Plays and Insights | December 17, 2021

 - Middle Tennessee's games this season have gone over the total in four out of 11 opportunities (36.4%).

-- Middle Tennessee is 5-0-1 against the spread and 6-1 overall when the team scores more than 21.0 points.
+- Middle Tennessee is 5-0-1 against the spread and 6-1 overall in games when it scores more than 21.0 points.

-- The Blue Raiders have turned the ball over 20 times this season, three more turnovers than the Rockets have forced (17).
+- The Blue Raiders have turned the ball over three more times (20 total) than the Rockets have forced a turnover (17) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.